 **Editor’s Note: Click here for our list of November’s hottest selling smartphones to see how Nokia measured up to the competition.**

-Nokia, once the world's biggest name in mobile phones, faces an uphill battle in the smartphone race.
-Apple and Samsung are way out in front, but the Finland-based manufacturer thinks it can make up some ground due to its relatively new partnership with Microsoft and its Windows Phone operating system.
-Sales of Windows 7 devices late last year and early in 2012 started off strong, but quickly faded.
+Nokia was once the world’s biggest name in mobile phones, but Apple and Samsung have dominated the landscape over the past couple of years as Nokia was slow to embrace the smartphone revolution.
+Sales of Windows 7 devices earlier year and early in 2012 started off strong, but quickly faded.
 There has been more buzz surrounding its Windows 8 phones, particularly due in part to a marketing blitz by Microsoft this holiday season.